hchapma5/gomoku-typescript/README.md

 6. If a winning position or a draw is detected, the game will automatically end.
 7. At any time during the game, you can click the "Reset" button to restart the game.
 8. Enjoy playing Gomoku!

+## Note

+I had considered some additonal bonus features, such as an AI (algorithm) or implementing the "Swap2" rule.
+However, to avoid scope creep, I decided to invest my time into practicing my css and refining my game logic.
+I would love some feedback on my code and design choices!
+Thank you!